Background

 The reality is that avoiding or denying issues can allow problems to escalate into serious damage to employee health and productivity.

-Taking action to consider psychological health and safety issues can help prevent expensive, time-consuming and morale-damaging situations from arising.
-In his book Preventing Workplace Meltdown, Dr. Martin Shain cites several legal decisions that have held organizations accountable for not ensuring that managers or leaders had the competence to manage people safely.
-Had psychological health and safety measures been in place, these organizations may not have incurred the costs of legal expenses, court-ordered remedies, and potential damage to reputation.
+Psychological health and safety protection can help prevent expensive, time-consuming and morale-damaging situations.
+Dr. Martin Shain co-authored Preventing Workplace Meltdown with Mary Ann Baynton.
+He cites several legal decisions that hold organizations accountable if they don't ensure managers or leaders are competent to manage people safely.
+Had psychological health and safety measures been in place, these organizations may not have incurred the costs of legal expenses, court-ordered remedies and potential damage to reputation.

-While management approaches are part of psychological health and safety, so is the way employees interact with each other.
-By communicating effectively that every employee has a responsibility for psychological health and safety, you can shift focus away from looking to blame anyone, and instead, consider how each employee contributes and resolves potential workplace issues.
-This can reduce or eliminate the escalation of issues or opening up a “can of worms”.
+Management approaches are part of psychological health and safety.
+The way employees interact with each other is another consideration.
+Communicate effectively that every employee has a responsibility for psychological health and safety.
+Doing so shifts focus away from blaming anyone.
+Instead, you focus on how each employee contributes and resolves potential workplace issues.
+This can reduce or eliminate the escalation of issues or opening a “can of worms”.

 Will it create more stress for managers?

-Some managers may worry that this approach is aimed at uncovering individual manager shortcomings.
-This is not the point.
+Some managers may worry this approach aims to uncover individual manager shortcomings.
+This isn’t the point.

 Could it violate employee privacy?

-The Standard does not focus on any individual employee.
-Rather, it is intended to help address organizational approaches, strategies, policies, procedures, and interactions that have the potential to impact the psychological health or safety of any employee.
+The Standard doesn’t focus on any individual employee.
+Rather, it’s intended to help address these factors that have the potential to impact the psychological health or safety of any employee:

 The Standard describes a worker as "a person employed by an organization or a person under the day-to-day control of the organization, whether paid or unpaid, which includes employees, supervisors, managers, leaders, contractors, service providers, volunteers, students, or other stakeholders actively engaged in undertaking activities for benefit to the organization.
 French: travailleur, travailleuse.
 [Reference: CAN/CSA-Z1000 (adapted wording) (see Annex G).]"
 The term "employee" has been used throughout these resources and is intended to include the Standard’s definition of worker.